OpenDataDSL/documentation/docs/product/developer/odsl/Functions/Unit Test Functions.md

 import AssertTrue from './all/assertTrue.md';
 import AssertType from './all/assertType.md';

-A set of functions that allow you to create test cases and test conditions
+Functions that allow you to create test cases and test conditions

 ## assertEquals
 <AssertEquals  />